-- (2) The task force consists of [number] members appointed as follows: - (a) The President of the Senate shall appoint: - (A) [Number] members from among members of the Senate. - (B) [Number] members who are [set out qualifications of nonlegislators]. - (b) The Speaker of the House of Representatives shall appoint: - (A) [Number] members from among members of the House of Representatives. - (B) [Number] members who are [set out qualifications of nonlegislators]. - (c) The [Governor, Director of (agency), Chief Justice of Oregon Supreme Court] shall appoint [number] representatives from . - (3) The task force shall [describe function].
+- (2) The task force consists of [number] members appointed as follows: - (a) The President of the Senate shall appoint: - (A) [Number] nonvoting members from among members of the Senate. - (B) [Number] members who are [set out qualifications of nonlegislators]. - (b) The Speaker of the House of Representatives shall appoint: - (A) [Number] nonvoting members from among members of the House of Representatives.

-- (4) The task force may [describe authority or powers]. - (5) A majority of the [voting] members of the task force constitutes a quorum for the transaction of business. - (6) Official action by the task force requires the approval of a majority of the [voting] members of the task force. - (7) The task force shall elect one of its members to serve as chairperson. - (8) If there is a vacancy for any cause, the appointing authority shall make an appointment to become immediately effective. - (9) The task force shall meet at times and places specified by the call of the chairperson or of a majority of the [voting] members of the task force. - (10) The task force may adopt rules necessary for the operation of the task force. - (11) The task force shall submit a report in the manner provided by ORS 192.245, and may include recommendations for legislation, to the joint legislative committee established under ORS [section] or an interim committee of the Legislative Assembly related to [subject of task force] no later than September 15, [year]. - (12) The [agency] shall provide staff support to the task force. - (13) Members of the Legislative Assembly appointed to the task force are nonvoting members of the task force and may act in an advisory capacity only. - (14) Members of the task force who are not members of the Legislative Assembly serve as volunteers on the task force and are not entitled to compensation or reimbursement for expenses. - (15) All agencies of state government, as defined in ORS 174.111, are directed to assist the task force in the performance of the duties of the task force and, to the extent permitted by laws relating to confidentiality, to furnish information and advice the members of the task force consider necessary to perform their duties. - SECTION 2.
+- (B) [Number] members who are [set out qualifications of nonlegislators]. - (c) The [Governor, Director of (agency), Chief Justice of the Supreme Court] shall appoint [number] representatives from . - (3) The task force shall [describe function]. - (4) The task force may [describe authority or powers]. - (5) A majority of the [voting] members of the task force constitutes a quorum for the transaction of business. - (6) Official action by the task force requires the approval of a majority of the [voting] members of the task force. - (7) The [Governor, President, Speaker, Director of (agency), Chief Justice] shall select one member of the task force to serve as chairperson and another to serve as vice chairperson, for the terms and with the duties and powers necessary for the performance of the functions of the offices as the [Governor, President, Speaker, Director of (agency), Chief Justice] determines. - (8) If there is a vacancy for any cause, the appointing authority shall make an appointment to become immediately effective. - (9) The task force shall meet at times and places specified by the call of the chairperson or of a majority of the [voting] members of the task force. - (10) The task force may adopt rules necessary for the operation of the task force. - (11) The task force shall submit a report in the manner provided by ORS 192.245, and may include recommendations for legislation, to the joint legislative committee established under ORS [section] or an interim committee of the Legislative Assembly related to [subject of task force] no later than December 15, [year]. - (12) The [agency] shall provide staff support to the task force. - (13) Members of the Legislative Assembly appointed to the task force are nonvoting members of the task force and may act in an advisory capacity only. - (14) Members of the task force who are not members of the Legislative Assembly serve as volunteers on the task force and, unless they are qualified members, as defined in ORS 292.495, are not entitled to compensation or reimbursement for expenses. - (15) All agencies of state government, as defined in ORS 174.111, are directed to assist the task force in the performance of the duties of the task force and, to the extent permitted by laws relating to confidentiality, to furnish information and advice the members of the task force consider necessary to perform their duties. - (16) All appointments to the task force made under subsection (1) of this section must be completed by the later of \\\\ days after adjournment sine die of the [year] session of the [number of the current] Legislative Assembly or [date]. - (17) The task force shall have its first meeting on or before the later of days after adjournment sine die of the [year] session of the [number of the current] Legislative Assembly or [date]. - SECTION 2.
 Section 1 of this [year] Act is repealed on December 31, [year following session year]. - SECTION 3.
 This [year] Act takes effect on the 91st day after the date on which the [year] regular session of the [number of the current] Legislative Assembly adjourns sine die.